craig-r-taylor/DotNetCoreDemoWebApiApplication/README.md

 DB Initializer for seeding data

-Using SQLite DB (locally created by initializer)
+Using SQLite DB (locally created by initializer) https://sqlitebrowser.org/

 Trying out Model abstraction and table per model approach

+Setup:

+Clone or get zip file

+Open with Visual Studio and run the application

+The DB can be removed from the root folder as the initializer can generate it

+To reset the DB you can run the following from the project using the commandline

+    dotnet ef migrations remove --force

+    dotnet ef migrations add InitialCreate

+    dotnet ef database update

 TODO:

 Add interfaces for the actions

 Add DTO's so we can also persist: created date, modified date, is deleted, etc.

+Try out Kestrel instead of IIS Express

 Unit tests